acusti/onscrolling/README.md

 # Jank-free onscroll

-A better, more performant onscroll event interface based on the concepts from [this html5rocks tutorial][html5rocks-tutorial].
-It uses `requestAnimationFrame` plus debouncing for performance and mobile-compatibility (thanks to the `touchmove` event).
+A better, smoother, more performant onscroll event interface based on the concepts from [this html5rocks tutorial][html5rocks-tutorial].
+It uses `requestAnimationFrame` plus debouncing for performance and mobile-compatibility (thanks to the `touchmove` event), giving you a fighting chance to achieve the hallowed 60fps of lore with your scroll-listening UI.

 ## Usage